mkorpela/overrides/README.rst

             return y

         @overrides
-        def zoo(self): # Raises, because does not exists in the super class. return "foobarzoo"
+        def zoo(self): # Raises, because does not exist in the super class. return "foobarzoo"

 Use ``EnforceOverrides`` to require subclass methods that shadow superclass methods to be decorated